In the Super Bowl, GQ Sports Eyes Its Met Gala Moment

 Ticketing and on-site sponsorship

-The annual event will generate revenue through a mix of ticketing and on-site sponsorships, though it wouldn’t share financial projections.
+The annual event will generate revenue through a mix of ticketing and on-site sponsorships, though it declined to share financial projections.

 Presale tickets will run $300 for general admission and $1,250 for VIP, the latter of which entitles holders to a swath of perks, including a meet-and-greet with GQ editors, a curated gift box and complimentary cocktails during the reception.